 Importance: Why Global Ecommerce Growth Matters Today

-• Expansion of cross-border digital trade
+• Expansion of cross-border trade

-• Increased participation of small and medium enterprises in global markets
+• Increased participation of small businesses

-• Rising demand for secure digital payments and data protection
+• Demand for secure digital payments

-• Shifts in employment patterns linked to online retail and logistics
+• Changes in employment and logistics systems

 Market Expansion and Growth Drivers

-• Increased smartphone and mobile internet usage
+• Increased smartphone and internet usage

-• Growth of digital wallets and online payment systems
+• Growth of digital payment systems

-Table: Key Drivers and Their Impact on Ecommerce Growth
+Key Drivers and Their Impact

 Growth DriverPrimary ImpactMarket Effect